KarylReyne/LLM-based-Academic-Writing-with-Fine-Grained-Citations/dev/Notes_Thesis.md

  - REASONS has a very good introduction that makes many important observations
  - LLM rerankers have been shown to be effective on reasoning-intensive retrieval, see [BRIGHT](https://arxiv.org/abs/2407.12883)
+ - ScholarCopilot only encodes the paper abstract for their paper retrieval corpus